mohammadid52/git-touchbar/README.md

 I have created this extension for my personal use.
 But you can use it too.
 If you have touchbar then only install this.
 Things i wanted to add on my touchbar

+*You can add your own icons with some basic vscode extensions api knowledge...
+All emojis are my personal preference. feel free to fork this repo and make your own .

 Images ->

 Let's see some screenshots first ->